sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The fully qualified URL of the OpenID Provider's Token Endpoint as defined by [[RFC6749]].

 `registration_endpoint`
-> REQUIRED.
+> RECOMMENDED.
 The fully qualified URL of the OpenID Provider's Dynamic Registration endpoint [[RFC7591]].

 `introspection_endpoint`
 > OPTIONAL.
 The fully qualified URL of the OpenID Provider's Introspection Endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].